 For long-term success, you need an effective revenue management strategy.

-Matt Hoffman, Vice President and General Manager of Kigo, spoke on this topic at the VRMA Europe conference in Barcelona last month.
-Here are six components he recommends vacation rental property management companies implement as part of their revenue management strategy:
+Here are six components vacation rental property management companies should implement as part of their revenue management strategy:

 What metrics do you use to track business growth?
 Make sure to measure areas like available units, units sold, occupancy and average rate.
 This will help you identify areas where your business is excelling and how you can improve.
 You should also track both rate plan production and channel production.

 2. Forecast guest behavior

 No two guests are the same, and learning more about who is staying in your property at what times allows you to forecast and adjust rates accordingly.

 “When implementing a revenue management strategy, you’ll need to segment customers in order to forecast with accurate predictability” said Matt Hoffman, Division Vice President of Kigo.